by Chris Wayan, 2004-6

 more worlds?
 Planetocopia!

 Serrana has twin sources.
 One's mentioned all through the site: Ursula Le Guin's classic fable on anarchism, The Dispossessed.
+I'll get to her in a moment.
 But the other is mundane--just a chance encounter.

 One day, I had to buy a light fixture for our cooperative house on Bernal Hill in San Francisco, and I walked down to the nearest hardware store.
 In the gutter by the store, among the leaves, I found an intact light globe, 25 cm (10") across.